ktschroeder/Cloudless/README.md

 # Cloudless
-Cloudless is a lightweight, minimal-UI image viewer and arranger for Windows, built on Windows Presentation Foundation.
+Cloudless is a powerful, minimal-UI image viewer and arranger for Windows, built on Windows Presentation Foundation.
 It's feature-rich, but visually quiet and minimal.
 Its advanced features are suited to advanced users and image/UI enthusiasts.
-It has been called "the vim of image viewers" (by me).
+It has been called "the vim of image viewers/arrangers" (by me).
 Features include:

+TODO update this list.

 - This list was outdated, so I need to update it.
 There are a bunch of neat features.
 TODO!
 Maybe I should make a demo video.
 - Any basic image viewer function you'd expect, like file traversal, image pan/zoom, etc.